The Bunurong People are the recognised Traditional Owners of the Mornington Peninsula.

 Mornington Peninsula Shire offers financial and practical assistance to heritage place owners who preserve, restore or maintain the heritage value of their properties.

-The Heritage Awards recognise those in our community who have demonstrated excellence in retention, restoration and reuse of heritage places on the Mornington Peninsula.
+Heritage Awards recognise those in our community who have demonstrated excellence in preservation, restoration and reuse of our heritage places.